 Year 12 subject enrolment in STEM and other fields

-Australian schools education data looks at enrolments for students by gender and field of education.
+Australian school data looks at enrolments for year 12 students by gender and field of education.

 This includes STEM fields of education, which are: